Self-catering and holiday let accommodation

 Certain types of property may be exempt from rates, for example; fish farms, places of religious worship and certain farm buildings and land (excluding buildings used as offices or for other business activities not related to agriculture).

 If you move into, or become responsible for paying business rates on a property, please let us know as soon as possible.
 This will enable us to bill you promptly and to ensure that you claim any relief that you may be entitled to.
-Please print off and complete the Moving in form [227kb].
-Alternatively you can call us or email us with the details.
+Please complete the online form to tell us that you are moving into a business property.

 Sometimes the tenant of a business property has an agreement with the landlord that is inclusive of rates.
 However, by law, liability to pay business rates rests with the person entitled to beneficial occupation (the occupier) of a property, irrespective of any third party agreement.